tfp-photonics/treams/docs/params.rst

 The plane wave basis behaves a little bit different.
 First, it is currently only defined with respect to a single origin so the ``pidx`` and ``positions`` is not defined.
-Also, the basis can be defined in two ways: :class:`PlaneWaveBasisByUnitVector` and :class:`PlaneWaveBasisByComp`.
+Also, the basis can be defined in two ways: :class:`treams.PlaneWaveBasisByUnitVector` and :class:`treams.PlaneWaveBasisByComp`.
 In the first case, the definition is given by the unit vector which, multiplied by the wave number in the medium, gives the full wave vector.
 In the second case, two components of the wave vector are given and the remaining third Cartesian component is defined such that it fulfils the dispersion relation.